ooduola/MakersBnB/README.md

 I can select a date until a request for that date is confirmed.
 ```

+### MVP

+1. User  can list a space
+2. User can view a space
+3. Spaces are stored

 <!-- ### Nice-to-haves

 - Users should receive an email whenever one of the following happens: